 If you come for the food, there are old favorites and new menu items alike.
 I’m particularly excited about all the new creations at Front Porch Café, the new fries at Hickory House and the new festival menu offerings throughout the season.
 Also, check out the new space to enjoy your food across from Dogs N Taters and next to Hickory House.

 And, now I’m excited to tell you about our groundbreaking, multi-sensory experience that will paint the night sky during our Summer Celebration!
 We’re introducing stunning 3d animations that tell a dynamic story with drones—accented by a musically-choreographed fireworks show.
 This half-a-million-dollar production will include a DJ and energetic dancers that bring the fun to the streets of Wildwood Grove.
 This is sure to be one of your favorite memories from your Dollywood visit.
+It’s a must-add to your list of things to do this summer!
 (Season Passholders, be SURE your passes are extended through the end of 2021 to see this!)

 Of course, our fall and Christmas seasons are nothing short of incredible.
 Every year we surprise guests with new offerings.
 This year be on the lookout for new entertainment and other extras that top off your Dollywood day with memories you’ll cherish.